- Majors and Minors

 Prior to going abroad

-Before committing to a program and going abroad, all students who plan to count study abroad coursework toward an RLL major or minor are required to meet with a faculty to discuss the pre-evaluation of courses.
+Before committing to a program and going abroad, all students who plan to count study abroad coursework toward an RLL major or minor are required to meet with an RLL faculty advisor to discuss the pre-evaluation of courses.
 You should bring as much material/documentation about this program as possible, including syllabi.
 You should also know and describe whether the courses will be taken with international students or foreign students at either a center and/or at a local university.
 The faculty advisor will use these resources to complete the pre-evaluation of the courses.

-Review this checklist for specific steps regarding transferring non-UM study abroad or domestic credit.
+Review this PDF checklist for specific steps regarding transferring non-UM study abroad or domestic credit.
 The following websites are also helpful and important resources:

 While you are abroad